lweith/oauth-dpop-rt/draft-rosomakho-oauth-dpop-rt.md

 - Isolate long-term refresh token credentials from short-lived access token keys
 - Rotate or revoke access token keys without affecting the refresh token flow
-- Reduce the blast radius of a key compromise
+- Reduce the blast radius of access token key compromise

 The extension is fully backward compatible with {{DPoP}} as clients and authorization servers that do not implement this specification continue to operate unchanged, while those that support DPoP-RT can negotiate its use on a per-client basis.